Graph Neural Networks for Virtual Sensing in Complex Systems: Addressing Heterogeneous Temporal Dynamics: Conclusion

 \section{Conclusion}

 In this research, we have presented HTGNN, a novel GNN-based virtual sensor framework specifically designed to address the challenges of heterogeneous temporal dynamics and varying operating conditions in complex systems.
 Through extensive experiments on both a test-rig bearing dataset, characterized by high-frequency vibrations and temperature fluctuations under varying rotational speeds, and a simulated train-bridge-track interaction dataset, capturing multi-scale displacement and acceleration data influenced by ambient temperature variations, we have demonstrated HTGNN's superior performance and adaptability in virtual load sensing across diverse industrial domains, highlighting its potential for broad applicability.
 HTGNN's effectiveness stems from its ability to explicitly model the complex, heterogeneous relationships between sensor modalities and its capacity to extract operating condition-aware dynamics.
 This approach allows HTGNN to adapt to changing operating conditions and accurately predict loads even in scenarios where traditional methods struggle, such as low rotational speeds for bearings or extreme temperatures for bridges.
 The consistent robustness and accuracy of HTGNN in both case studies highlight its potential as a reliable virtual sensor for diverse IIoT applications, enabling effective monitoring, predictive maintenance, and enhanced system performance.
 Our findings highlight the importance of leveraging physical prior and domain knowledge in the design of virtual sensors, particularly through the use of GNNs.
-By encoding domain knowledge and physical priors about system behavior into the construction of the graph structure, GNNs can explicitly model the physical relationships between sensors, providing the model with valuable insights into load distribution across the system and leading to significantly improved prediction accuracy.
-While this work focuses on virtual sensing for load prediction, the underlying principles of HTGNN, such as heterogeneous interaction modeling and operating condition-aware dynamics extraction, are generalizable and can be applied to other downstream tasks within the IIoT domain.
+By encoding domain knowledge and physical priors about system behavior into the construction of the graph structure, GNNs can explicitly model the physical relationships between sensors, providing the model with valuable insights into load distribution across the system and leading to significantly improved prediction accuracy. \revtext{Furthermore, HTGNN demonstrates promising computational efficiency and scalability.
+By sharing encoders for all nodes of the same type, the model can compute node embeddings in parallel.
+This parallel processing, combined with the use of efficient GNN operations, significantly reduces the overall computation time.
+Consequently, HTGNN can efficiently handle large-scale industrial systems with many sensors.
+The model's ability to perform fast inference enables real-time load prediction, which is crucial for applications such as real-time monitoring and control in industrial settings.} While this work focuses on virtual sensing for load prediction, the underlying principles of HTGNN, such as heterogeneous interaction modeling and operating condition-aware dynamics extraction, are generalizable and can be applied to other downstream tasks within the IIoT domain.
 For example, HTGNN could be adapted for tasks like signal reconstruction, anomaly detection, or forecasting, where the ability to handle heterogeneous temporal dynamics and varying operating conditions is crucial.